foo-lin-xuan/SingaStays/README.md

 After the group project concluded, I continued to improve the project individually:

 - Removed hardcoded API keys and implemented environment variables to enhance configurability.
+- Added rewrite rules for Netlify to support client-side routing.
+Fixes 'Page Not Found' issue when user directly accesses or reloads pages that are not the home page.

 ## Screenshots